robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-DeepSparse-README.md

   <summary><b>HTTP Server:</b> easily setup a model service behind a REST API</summary>
   <br>

-  DeepSparse offers a server runs on top of the popular FastAPI web framework and Uvicorn web server such that you can query a model via HTTP.
+  DeepSparse offers a server that runs on top of the popular FastAPI web framework and Uvicorn web server such that you can query a model via HTTP.
   The server supports any task from DeepSparse, such as object detection.

   Spin up the server with sparse [XXX] by running the following from the command line: